-Political Issues Students Care About in 2020
+Political Issues Students Care About

 - Students are more politically engaged — and campuses more polarized — than ever.

 - Top social issues for college students include climate change and college affordability.

 - Activism around Black Lives Matter has made racial justice a strong priority for students.

 College campuses have been political hot spots since the mid-1960s.
 Issues that dominated campuses during the Vietnam War look a lot like the current social issues college students care about in 2020.
 Like then, students today are rallying around civil rights and racial justice as a larger cultural rift continues to divide American politics.

 The Trump presidency has sparked political activism for many young Americans on the left and right.
 Students are growing more political — and more politically divided — than ever before.
 A BestColleges survey found over half of undergraduate students actively supported social justice efforts in the past year.

 www.bestcolleges.com is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 Ready to start your journey?